Xilinx/PYNQ/docs/source/pynq_libraries.rst

 Zynq platforms usually have one or more *headers* or *interfaces* that allow connection of external peripherals, or to connect directly to the Zynq PL pins.
-A range of off-the-shelf peripherals can be connected to Pmod and Arduino interfaces.
+A range of off-the-shelf peripherals can be connected to Pmod interfaces.
 Other peripherals can be connected to these ports via adapters, or with a breadboard.
 Note that while a peripheral can be physically connected to the Zynq PL pins, a controller must be built into the overlay, and a software